PECOS-packages/PECOS/design/measurement-id-annotations.md

 Nothing to migrate on disk: no serde derives on `PauliAnnotation`, `AnnotationKind`, or `MeasId`, and the detectors/observables JSON already speaks both `records` and `meas_ids` with a consistency check.

+## Unresolved, deliberately

+Two questions did not settle on paper because they are about code that does not exist yet, and a third is a separate defect:

+- **How far to close the `MeasId` forgery seam.** Removing `From<usize>` does not close it -- `MeasId(x)` and `.0` stay public.
+Closing it properly means private fields, an opaque `MeasRef`, and an opaque Python reference object instead of integer tuples.
+Whether that is worth its churn is a judgement to make against the pivot, not before it.
+- **The resolver's error taxonomy.** The design wants unknown, removed, and record-less to be distinct errors, but `find_measurement -> Option<MeasRef>` cannot distinguish unknown from removed; only the circuit's private `used_meas_ids` knows.
+Several consumer APIs also have no error channel at all (`InfluenceBuilder::with_circuit_annotations` and the sampler equivalent both return `Self`).
+The resolver must be result-bearing and those APIs fallible before the pivot, or the pivot is not mechanical.
+- **`InfluenceBuilder::run_symbolic_simulation` measures only `qubits[0]` of a
+  batched gate** and maps a node to one measurement index.
+That is a live defect independent of this design and is filed as #398; the identity pivot does not fix it, contrary to what an earlier draft implied.

+Also carried forward: removing `From<&TickCircuit> for DagCircuit` must remove the owned `From<TickCircuit>` at `tick_circuit.rs:3582` too, and `From<&DagCircuit> for TickCircuit` is not proven infallible -- `gate_mut` can desync invariants the conversion then unwraps on.

 ## Out of scope